BlakeMScurr/Rail-Towns/src/content/blog/overview/wingatui.md

 ### Parking

 More construction means more people, which can mean more traffic and less parking.
-However, we can restrict car usage on new residents so that new people are good for the community rather than bad.
+However, we can restrict car usage on new residents so that new people contribute almost no extra traffic and take almost no extra parking.
 We argue that Wingatui should welcome as many car-free residents as possible - they will bring shopping and activity, and contribute to the community, while not harming the existing way of life.

-#### Exclusive Street Parking
+#### Street Parking

 We propose making all parking authorised residents only.
 If parking is a free-for-all, and the population is increased, new residents will inevitably buy cars and there will be a scramble for parking.
-By fairly allocating the parking, we can ensure everyone currently living in Wingatui with a car will be able to continue to use it.
+By giving control of parking to existing residents, we can ensure everyone currently living in Wingatui with a car will be able to continue to use it.

 The parking rule will be:
 > Street parking is exclusively reserved for authorised residents, others can park by permission only.
-Street parking is to be evenly distributed to each property, minimising walking distance between parking spaces and properties, and auctioning leftovers.
+Street parking is to be evenly distributed to each property on a street.
 Parking space is allocated once then locked in.

-#### New Parking
+#### New Off-Street Parking

-The zoning rules will not allow any new parking for any apartments.

-Our building rules are slightly unconventional, in that they are voluntary.
-If you don't want to build tall, build non-residential, or subsidise a train you don't have to, you can just follow the existing residential zoning rules.
-If you chose to follow the existing rules you can build parking just like any traditional Wingatui house.
-However, if you voluntarily choose to follow the new zoning rules, absolutely no new parking can be provided.

-This means that new development inherently relies on public transport and can't contribute new traffic.
+There will be no new parking in any dense developments.
+This will ensure traffic will remain low.

+This will not affect any existing resident's rights to park their cars on their property.
+Instead, anyone opting into the new dense zoning rules will have to agree to not have parking on their land.
+This means new developments will attract car-free residents who rely on the train to get around, and don't add traffic.

+### Aesthetics

+Many people find new buildings ugly.
+This is a reasonable concern, and we believe developers have a responsibility to build beautifully.
+However, strict rules that ban development outright guarantee stagnation, exaccerbate the housing crisis, and typically enforce a loud minority's taste.

+We suggest that new buildings should be allowed if a majority of residents agree that they would be more beautiful.
+Polling every resident is impractical, so we propose that if anyone objects to a building on aesthetic grounds, they should work with the developer to randomly poll residents to determine whether the project can continue.
+This puts power in the hands of Wingatui residents, and avoids lengthy bureaucratic processes.
+Further details are given in [this post](/posts/aesthetics).

-## Aesthetics
+## Have Your Say

+We encourage you to have your say on this on the NZ Rail Towns FaceBook page, whether you agree or disagree!